Key Messages

 - Heavy drinking is significantly higher in Simcoe Muskoka when compared with the province overall.

-- Approximately one-quarter of Simcoe Muskoka adults (19 years and older) engaged in heavy drinking at least once per month in the past year.
+- Approximately one-in-five of Simcoe Muskoka adults (19 years and older) engaged in heavy drinking at least once per month in the past year.

 - Heavy drinking is most prevalent among males and younger adults.